MicrosoftDocs/windows-itpro-docs/windows/keep-secure/test-an-applocker-policy-by-using-test-applockerpolicy.md

 ---
-title: Test an AppLocker policy by using Test AppLockerPolicy (Windows 10)
+title: Test an AppLocker policy by using Test-AppLockerPolicy (Windows 10)
-description: This topic for IT professionals describes the steps to test an AppLocker policy prior to importing it into a Group Policy Object (GPO) or another computer.
+description: This topic for IT professionals describes the steps to test an AppLocker policy prior to importing it into a Group Policy Object (GPO) or another computer. ms.assetid: 048bfa38-6825-4a9a-ab20-776cf79f402a ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: 048bfa38-6825-4a9a-ab20-776cf79f402a
-ms.prod: W10
-ms.mktglfcycl: deploy